oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ocean.agreements.conditions.grantAccess(agreementId, assetId, grantee)
 ```

-### grantServiceExecution
+### grantCompute
-Authorize the consumer defined in the agreement to execute a remote service associated with this asset.
+Authorize the consumer defined in the agreement to run a remote compute job this asset's dataset.

 _Parameters_
 ```